supavish-punchun/Grab/README.md

 ### Prediction idea

 1. Split driving data into non-overlap 120 time frames.
-2. Run model on each frames.
+2. Run model on every frame.
 3. Average the prediction.
 If the result is greater than 0.5, set BookingId to 1.

 ### Problem-solving